DLR-RM/RAFCON/doc/tutorials.rst

    You can also rename these dictionaries if you prefer a different (shorter) name: ``def execute(self, in, out, gvm):``.
 The logger is a member of each state and can be used to write to the logger window.
-   You can use different logger levels (debug, info, warn, error).
+   You can use different logger levels (debug, info, warn, error, verbose).
+   Moreover, custom logger levels can be created in the logger config file (logging.conf in source/rafcon).
 #.
-You can now test the state-machine.
+You can now test the state machine.
 Click on Execution > Start and
    see what happens.
 The current state should be highlighted and the verses printed in the logger widget.
 You can stop the execution with Execution > Stop.
 Alternatively, use the buttons shown in the menu of